Mastering Macronutrients: Unlock Better Performance, Health & Body Composition

 ‘Is meal timing important?’

-It can be confusing knowing where to start with nutritional changes - with so many areas you could change, it’s important to prioritize the areas that will have the most impact - then you can fine-tune the finer details later down the line.
+It can be confusing knowing where to start with nutritional changes - with so many areas you could change, it’s important to prioritise the areas that will have the most impact - then you can fine-tune the finer details later down the line.

-This blog post is designed to help you learn what to prioritize when it comes to your nutrition, and more importantly, why.
 I want to help you build a long-term understanding of exactly how your diet can help you feel, look, and perform your best.
-Let’s start with the most important factor…

 Calorie Balance

 When a calorie deficit is present, weight loss inevitably follows.
-While certain health conditions may complicate the process of consuming fewer calories or burning more (for example, an underactive thyroid results in lower energy expenditure), the fundamental principle remains: anyone who consumes less energy than they expend will lose weight, regardless of hormonal or other factors.
+While certain health conditions may complicate the process of consuming fewer calories or burning more (for example, an under-active thyroid results in lower energy expenditure), the fundamental principle remains: anyone who consumes less energy than they expend will lose weight, regardless of hormonal or other factors.
 Thus, creating a calorie deficit is an essential component of weight loss.

 Understanding calorie balance can help us maintain a healthy weight range, as our bodies and metabolic rates change throughout our lives.
 Maintaining a healthy weight range (which is highly individual) is linked to a reduction in health conditions such as diabetes, heart disease, and certain cancers.